matthewmcvickar/taskpaper-tiles/README.md

 - The perfect placement of the tiles is accomplished with [Divvy](http://mizage.com/divvy/).

-- Do a review of all of the panels at the end of each day or each week to stay on top of it and get rid of things you'll never do.
+- Do a review of all of the panels at the end of each week to stay on top of it and get rid of things you'll never do.
+I have **Taskpaper Review** in my **Sunday** list in the **Weekly** list.

-- Use the Quick Entry window in TaskPaper to add tasks for later sorting.
-The first time the Quick Entry window comes up, set the destination document to 'Todo.taskpaper' and it will end up at the top of that document, above the **↑ Inbox** heading.
+- You can use the Quick Entry window in TaskPaper to add tasks for later sorting.
+I set the destination document as **Scratchpad**.

 - Set a keyboard shortcut to open and hide TaskPaper so that you can get to it (and then get out of it) instantly.
 I use F5.
-The AppleScript included will do this.
-To activate it with a key you can turn it into a service and attach a keyboard shortcut in the Keyboard panel of System Preferences, use [FastScripts](http://www.red-sweater.com/fastscripts/), or use your application launcher of choice (I use [Alfred](http://www.alfredapp.com/)).
+The included AppleScript will do this.
+To activate it with a key, you can turn it into a service and attach a keyboard shortcut in the Keyboard panel of System Preferences, use [FastScripts](http://www.red-sweater.com/fastscripts/), or use your application launcher of choice (I use [Alfred](http://www.alfredapp.com/)).

-- Store the five .taskpaper documents in a Dropbox folder so that they are backed up, versioned, and accessible from anywhere.
+- Store the five `.taskpaper` documents in a Dropbox folder so that they are backed up, versioned, and accessible from anywhere, like the Taskpaper iOS app.

-- You may choose to use TaskPaper's built in task-management capabilities to mark things as done.
-Or you can just delete them.
-I keep finished tasks around until the end of the day for two reasons:
-	1. I mark them with time as I'm working for time-reporting purposes.
-	2. I send the entire list to [iDoneThis](http://idonethis.com/) every night.

 - For extended, complex, and collaborative projects (like website or application development), I use issue trackers and collaborative project management software (like Basecamp or GitHub).
 TaskPaper Tiles is for everything else.
 (Although I do keep a short list of my own, current and upcoming tasks for those kinds of projects in TaskPaper, and use it as a place to enter tasks quickly for later organization into a collaborative system.)

 - Store notes and ideas in [Notational Velocity](http://notational.net/).
-'Someday/Maybe' tasks don't belong in here — they take up space and you shouldn't look at them every day.
+Extended sets of notes don't belong in TaskPaper Tiles; the idea is easily-manageable brevity.

 ## Version History

 ### 2013-04-29

+- Updated the screenshot, readme, and `.taskpaper` files to reflect my current usage.
 - Removed the PHP script that generates months and moved it to its own repository: **[taskpaper-month-generator](https://github.com/matthewmcvickar/taskpaper-month-generator)**.
 The TaskPaper Month Generator is also running as an app on Heroku: [taskpaper-month-generator.herokuapp.com](http://taskpaper-month-generator.herokuapp.com).

 ### 2013-04-02